 So you’ve done your gauge swatch but it doesn’t match – now what do you do?

 The go-to way to change your gauge is to change your hook size.
 I would also double check the yarn weight you are using is suitable for the pattern you are using.

 How to alter your hook size to change gauge

 If you go up a hook size then your stitches will be bigger so you will get fewer stitches in 10cm.
 So if you have more stitches than stated in the gauge then try using a bigger hook.
 If you have less stitches than in the gauge swatch then this suggests you crochet looser than the designer so try going down a hook size to make your stitches smaller.

-You gauge can dramatically change when you block your work.
+Your gauge can dramatically change when you block your work.
 Some patterns give a gauge for a blocked and an unblocked swatch so make sure you are comparing like with like!

 If you’re not familiar with blocking, it is the process of adding water to your fabric and pinning it out in the final shape to dry.
 (Learn why and how to block your work here)

 Blocking is a way of getting rid of any curls or kinks in the fabric you have created and really highlighting the stitch pattern.